 The warmest months in Jodhpur are April, May and June, with average high temperatures of 40+ degrees Celsius.
 Unless you’re used to extreme heat we recommend avoiding visiting at this time of year as it’s almost too warm to go outside.
 It’s far too hot to explore the city and enjoy it properly so we recommend postponing your trip until one of the cooler months.

-If you want to avoid crowds in your Jodhpur trip, then we recommend keeping track of the public holidays and avoiding big attractions on those days.
+If you want to avoid crowds in your 2 day Jodhpur itinerary, then we recommend keeping track of the public holidays and avoiding big attractions on those days.

 Best places to stay in Jodhpur